 Leaders who are committed to growth and excellence

 Leaders of organizations who are actively looking to achieve leadership excellence and expand their impact come to our programs to fine tune their existing skills and grow new capacities.
-They are executives, founders, innovators, researchers, non-profit directors, general managers, and community leaders.
+They are philanthropists, executives, founders, innovators, researchers, non-profit directors, general managers, and community leaders.
 These leaders and their teams work on communicating with greater clarity, responding to change, and inspiring others to action.

 Supporting you on your leadership path

 Jacqueline grew up on a ranch with many horses.
 From a young age, she was trained by her horses to be perceptive, empathetic, and adaptable.
 After 20 years experience in organizational development, leadership facilitation, and conflict resolution, Jacqueline envisioned a new methodology where horses would enhance the effectiveness of workshops for established leaders.
 She knew leaders would gain valuable insights and expand their capacities exponentially.
 In 2011, Jacqueline and her cofounders created the Stanford Red Barn Leadership Program.